cniw/mpv-discordRPC/README.md

 # [mpv - discord RPC : Discord Rich Presence intergation for mpv Media Player](https://github.com/cniw/mpv-discordRPC)

-This is edited from [mpv-discordRPC][mpv-discordRPC by noaione].
+This is alternative version, edited from [mpv-discordRPC][mpv-discordRPC by noaione].
 I add metadata tags (Title, Artist and Album) support for 'details' and I use status-line for 'state'.
 I use 'elapsed' time mode when idle, while when playing, paused, and buffering use 'left' time mode.
+I add support and installer script for Linux, Mac and Windows.
-I also add custom configuration file and new
-features: info and cover art.
+I also add custom configuration file and new features: info and cover art.
 For more description read below.

 ---
 ## Previews